 ACCORDING TO THE AIR CARRIER ACCESS ACT, i.e., (49 U.S.C.
 41705 AND 14 C.F.R.
 382)

-The U.S. and foreign air carriers don’t have the necessary rights to discriminate on the basis of a patron’s mental or physical need for an assistance animal (especially an Emotional Support Animal) to assist with their disabilities.
+The U.S. and foreign air carriers don’t have the necessary rights to discriminate based on a patron’s mental or physical need for an assistance animal (especially an Emotional Support Animal) to assist with their disabilities.

-The U.S. and foreign air carriers are prohibited to discriminate on the basis of a patron’s mental or physical need for an assistance animal to assist with their disabilities.
+The U.S. and foreign air carriers are prohibited to discriminate based on a patron’s mental or physical need for an assistance animal to assist with their disabilities.